Bouly/BackupScript/README.md

 1️⃣ Place the script on C:\

+2️⃣ Rename the folder BackupScript (remove -main)

-Add user with UserManager.ps1
+3️⃣ Add user with UserManager.ps1

-If you launch backup.ps1 and email.ps1 for the first time, it will add a new task scheduler and the backup script will start automatically twice a day.
-The email script will start every Friday.
+*If you launch backup.ps1 and email.ps1 for the first time, it will add a new task scheduler and the backup script will start automatically twice a day.
+The email script will start every Friday.*

 Configure the script if needed ⤵️